swiftlang/swift-evolution/proposals/0364-retroactive-conformance-warning.md

 ## Effect on API resilience

-This proposal has no effect on API resilience.
+This proposal has direct effect on API resilience, but has the indirect effect of reducing the possible surface of client changes introduced by the standard library adding new conformances.

 ## Alternatives considered

-#### Enabling this warning always
+#### Enabling this warning only for resilient libraries

-This pattern is technically never a good idea, since it subjects your code to runtime breakage in the future.
-However, I believe the risk to individual apps is much lower than the risk of shipping one of these retroactive conformances in an ABI-stable framework.
+A previous version of this proposal proposed enabling this warning only for resilient libraries, as those are meant to be widely distributed and such a conformance is much more difficult to remove from clients who expect ABI stability.
+However, review feedback showed a clear preference to enable this warning always, to give library authors more freedom to introduce conformances.

 #### Putting it behind a flag